SW-e/ADAmantiumForgers/index.md

 ## How to politically categorize communities ?

 In order to give a political orientation to the communities, we decide to ask [allsides](www.allsides.com) for a little help.
-Allsides is a website that categorize media according to their political bias.
-They use different methods to class the a media in the five following categories : "Left, Lean Left, Center , Lean Right, Right".
+Allsides is a website that categorizes media according to their political bias.
+They use different methods to classify the media into one of the five following categories : "Left, Lean Left, Center , Lean Right, Right".

 Once this new argument added, the political orientation of the communities slowly show up.

 {% include /figures/heatmap_comunity_w_hover.html %}

+Since community 2 is mainly composed of UK users, no political categorization could have been made with Allsides that only reports American media.

-Although the communities 2,3 and 4 does not seem to be heavily politically polarized, it is a different story for the communities 0, 1 and 5.
+Although communities 3 and 4 does not seem to be heavily politically polarized, it is a different story for the communities 0, 1 and 5.
 When communities 0 and 1 are part of the left wing of the political spectrum the 5 is the great representative of the right wing.